apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 \end{document}
 ```
-The PDF file `ex.pdf` is generated using the `pdflatex` command, like this:
+The output `ex.pdf` is generated by `pdflatex` on the comand line, like this:
 ```
 > pdflatex ex.tex
 ```

 In the LaTeX source file, the `\DocumentMetadata` command activates new features of LaTeX.
 This command must come before `\documentclass`.

-Files are embedded using the `embedfile` package command `\embedfile`.
+Files are embedded using the command `\embedfile` from the `embedfile` package.

 The veraPDF checker can be used to confirm that the PDF file produced complies with the PDF/A-3b standard.

-To extract the contents of the embedded file `attachme.txt`, we can use the Python package `pypdf`:
+The Python package `pypdf` can extract the contents of the embedded file `attachme.txt`:
 ```py
 from pypdf import PdfReader